 Other LPR Categories

-Yale employees interested in applying for all other categories other than the two sponsored by Yale, must either file the applications on their own, or hire an immigration attorney.
+Yale employees interested in applying for all other categories other than the two sponsored by Yale above, must either file the applications on their own, or hire an immigration attorney.
 The University cannot advise on these LPR categories, but detailed information is available through the links below.

 - Family-based: Close family relationship to a U.S. citizen or LPR.

 - Refugee or Asylee based: Having a well-founded fear of persecution if one returns to the home country.

 - The Diversity Lottery: An annual lottery of select underserved countries.

 - Special Acts of Congress: Laws that change or make exceptions to the standard procedures for certain persons or groups of people.

 Note: Please inform your OISS adviser of your plans to apply for a green card since we need to coordinate your current visa status with your LPR application.